Andreas-Kreouzos/Andreas-Kreouzos/README.md

 ### Andreas Kreouzos
 ---

-I'm Andreas Kreouzos and a EU-citizen from Greece, currently working as Sales Adminstrator in Energy Solutions sector.
-I am actively searching a junior 💻 software developer role on Java back-end programming.
+I'm Andreas Kreouzos and a EU-citizen from Greece, currently working as 💻 Junior Software Engineer for Syntax IT Group.

 - 🔭 I’m currently working on my MSc thesis based on IoT Data editing by using Spring Boot
 - 🌱 I’m currently learning RESTful Web Services by using Spring Boot